Vale864/Causal_Impact_Airline_Fare/README.md

 ### Project Overview
 In 2012, Delta Air Lines introduced "Basic Economy," a strategic segmentation product designed to compete with Low-Cost Carriers (LCCs) like Spirit without cannibalizing premium revenue.

-This project employs Bayesian Causal Inference to quantify the financial impact of this decision.
+This project leverages Bayesian causal inference to quantify the financial impact of this decision.
 Unlike a standard A/B test, this policy was rolled out widely, making it a complex observational study requiring rigorous counterfactual modeling to isolate the true treatment effect from market noise.

 ### STAR Breakdown